bmolnar91/workbook/module_web_with_python.md

   - `User-Agent`: Identifies the **requesting system**.
 It is a string composed of a sequence of so-called _product tokens_ with optional comments.
 E.g. `User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/69.0.3497.100 Safari/537.36`.
 Fun fact: All UA headers start with Mozilla 5.0 because of historical reasons (IE had to fake being Mozilla, and so others followed).
   - `Accept`: The Accept header is how a **client** (browser or application) tells the server **what kind of content it can accept** in the HTTP response.
 The content types are comma-separated, and take the form **type/subtype** (MIME types?) such as text/html, application/json or audio/mpeg.
 Asterisks can be used as wildcards in place of either type or subtype.
 E.g. `Accept: application/graphql, application/json; q=0.8, application/xml; q=0.7`.
   - `Authorization`: Extremely important for any website or application that requires **authorization of the user** before allowing access to resources (Basic, Bearer, Digest).
-- **Entity headers** contain information about the body of the resource, like its content length or MIME type.
+  - `Cookie`: Contains stored HTTP cookies previously sent by the server with the `Set-Cookie` header.
+E.g. `Cookie: PHPSESSID=298zf09hf012fh2; csrftoken=u32t4o3tb3gg43; _gat=1`.
+- **Entity headers** contain information about the **body** of the resource.
+Key concept: HTTP entity headers appear in either request or response messages that carry an entity in the message body.
+They describe the nature of the entity, including its type, language and encoding, to facilitate the proper processing and presentation of the entity by the device receiving it.
+  - `Content-Type`: Indicates the media type (~ MIME) of the resource.
+E.g. `Content-Type: text/html; charset=UTF-8`, `Content-Type: multipart/form-data; boundary=something`.
+  - `Content-Length`: Indicates the **size** of the entity-body, in bytes, sent to the recipient.
+  - `Content-Language`: Describes the **language(s) intended for the audience**, so that it allows a user to differentiate according to the users' own preferred language.
+E.g. `Content-Language: en-US`.
+  - `Content-Encoding`: Used to compress the media-type.
+E.g. `Content-Encoding: gzip`.

-  Like `Content-Length`, `Content-Language`,`Content-Encoding` apply to the **body** of the request.
+  - apply to the **body** of the request.
 There is no such header transmitted if there is no body in the request.

 **Body**: